richardnagle/training/behavioural-testing/course.md

 * Cascading test failures
     * No fix but is this such a bad thing?
 ---
+#But, Hang-On, you used a Mock
+When should I use a mock

+*Rarely*

+No really

+*Yes, really.
+But if you must have a list....*

+* When something is slow
+    * Database
+    * Remote call
+* When something is difficult to set-up
+    * Database
+    * Statics (`DateTime.Now`)
+    * Third-party code
+* When something is unreliable
+    * Remote call
+* When behaviour is very complex (very rare)
+---
 #That's only half the story.
 All I did was take a sut designed in mocks style and improve tests to a behavioural style TDD is about design at least as much as testing